Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Lines and hyperplanes of the best fit to the data set in

 Then Pearson studied the lines which best fit to the given set of points and proved \begin{thm} [Pearson, \cite{Pir}] The line which fits best the given system of $N$ points contains the centroid and coincides with the minor axis of the ellipsoid of residuals. \end{thm}

-Pearson integrated the visualization of the linear regression with the orthogonal regression in the planar case in \cite{Pir} in Fig. \ref{fig:Pir1}.
-The ellipse in Fig. \ref{fig:Pir1} is dual to the ellipse of residuals and it coincides with the object studied by Galton.

-The main goals of this paper are to generalize the above classical results of Pearson in the following directions.
+Pearson integrated the visualization of linear regression with orthogonal regression in the planar case in \cite{Pir}, as shown in Fig. \ref{fig:Pir1}.
+The ellipse in Fig. \ref{fig:Pir1} is dual to the ellipse of residuals, coinciding with the object studied by Galton.
+The main goals of this paper are to generalize the aforementioned classical results of Pearson in the following directions.

-{\bf The first goal:} {\it For a given system of $N$ points in $\mathbb R^k$, for any $k\ge 2$, under the generality assumption, we consider all hyperplanes which equally fit to the given system of points.
-In other words, for any fixed value $s$ not less than the smallest eigenvalue $\mu_k$ of the covariance matrix $K$, we consider all hyperplanes for which the mean sum of square distances to the given set of points is equal to $s$.
-Starting from the ellipsoid of residuals, we are going to effectively construct a pencil of confocal quadrics with the following property: For each $s\ge \mu_k$ there exists a quadric from the confocal pencil which is the envelope of all the hyperplanes which $s$-fit to the given system of points.}
+{\bf The first goal:} {\it For a given system of $N$ points in $\mathbb R^k$, where $k\ge 2$, and under the full rank assumption, we consider all hyperplanes which equally fit the given system of points.
+In other words, for any fixed value $s$ that is not less than the smallest eigenvalue $\mu_k$ of the covariance matrix $K$, we consider all hyperplanes for which the mean sum of square distances to the given set of points is equal to $s$.
+Starting from the ellipsoid of residuals, we effectively construct a pencil of confocal quadrics with the following property: For each $s\ge \mu_k$ there exists a quadric from the confocal pencil that serves as the envelope of all the hyperplanes which $s$-fit the given system of points.}

-We stress that the ellipsoid of residuals does not belong to the confocal family of quadrics.
+We stress that neither the ellipsoid of residuals nor its dual, the data ellipsoid, belongs to the confocal family of quadrics.
 The construction of this confocal pencil of quadrics is fully effective, though quite involved.
-Thus we will present this construction first for the planar case ($k=2$), then for $k=3$, and only then for a general $k$.
-The obtained pencil of confocal quadrics is going to have the same center as the ellipsoid of residuals and moreover, the same principal axes.
+The obtained pencil of confocal quadrics is going to have the same center as the ellipsoid of residuals, and moreover, the same principal axes.

 \begin{exm} Let us recall that $\mu_k$ denotes the smallest eigenvalue of the covariance matrix $K$.
-In the case $s=\mu_k$ there is only one hyperplane which $s$ fits to the given set of $N$ points.
+In the case $s=\mu_k$, there is only one hyperplane that fits $s$ to the given set of $N$ points.
 This is the best-fitting hyperplane described in Theorem \ref{th:P1}.
-The envelope of this single hyperplane is this hyperplane itself.
+The envelope of this single hyperplane is the hyperplane itself.
 This hyperplane is going to be a degenerate quadric from our confocal pencil of quadrics. \end{exm}